bachard/2015-DL-practicalcourse/README.md

 * To evaluate my implementations results on MNIST, I used the database provided at http://yann.lecun.com/exdb/mnist/

+* I placed relevant plots for each task in the results folder of each subfolder.

 2. Multiclass logistic regression
 ---------------------------------
 * LogisticRegression - file: logreg/logreg.py - usage: python logreg.py